frozephoenix/frozephoenix/README.md

     riceofice: My desktop customization dotfiles

     and some private repositories which I don't want to mention.
-Cuz it's private hehe (I'm not funny)
+Cuz it's private hehe (unfunny)

 You can reach out to me on:

-    LinkedIn: [Your LinkedIn Profile URL]

-    Twitter: [Your Twitter Profile URL]

-    Portfolio: [Your Personal Website/Portfolio URL]
+    Portfolio: well, I don't have one yet :(

-    Email: [Your Email Address]
+    Email: jkvarun@proton.me